Sleep Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-The international Brain-Computer Interface Society broadly defines BCI as the ensemble of “technologies that enable people to interact with the world through brain signals.”
+The International Brain-Computer Interface Society broadly defines BCI as the ensemble of “technologies that enable people to interact with the world through brain signals.”
 As such, BCI must be distinguished from sensory prosthetics (eg, retinal or cochlear implants), from brain imaging methods used for diagnosis (eg, EEG for the diagnosis of sleep disorders or epilepsy), and from brain stimulation neuromodulation approaches.

 Given the robust clinical applications of BCI that have evolved over the past several decades, it is not surprising that a simple PubMed search for “brain-computer interface” in the title or abstract done in April 2022 yielded nearly five times as many publications as a search for “brain-machine interface.”
 Although BMI is frequently used to refer to BCI as described above, the reverse is rarely the case: BCI is infrequently used to describe a publication on materials or techniques to enhance a device in direct contact with brain tissue (ie, BMI).
 The expansion of publications involving BCI into rehabilitation (including treatment of disorders such as alcoholism) in addition to BCI for control of neuroprostheses has resulted in efforts to simplify the techniques utilized for data collection.
-Ease of application and tolerance by patients of EEG electrodes (eg, scalp caps) have become important aspects as BCI techniques spread to the large clinical audience of rehabilitation for poststroke and neurotrauma (brain and spinal cord injury) patients.
-Major progress has been made in the analysis and processing of the brain electrical activity recorded by the EEG, largely thanks to advances in machine learning and artificial intelligence (AI).
+Ease of application and tolerance by patients of EEG electrodes (eg, scalp caps) have become important aspects as BCI techniques spread to the large clinical audience of rehabilitation for patients after stroke and neurotrauma (brain and spinal cord injury).
+Major progress has been made in the analysis and processing of the brain electrical activity recorded by the EEG, largely thanks to advances in machine learning and artificial intelligence.

 Only brief attention is given in this article to brain stimulation techniques such as transcranial magnetic stimulation and techniques that stimulate the spinal cord (eg, for chronic pain or bladder dysfunction), whereas those targeting the peripheral nervous system (eg, for pain), or muscles (eg, for restoration of function) are entirely excluded.
-This article will also not consider novel techniques with great potential for treating disorders from neurodegenerative diseases to brain tumors such as MRI-guided focused ultrasound (MRgFUS).
+This article will also not consider novel techniques with great potential for treating disorders from neurodegenerative diseases to brain tumors, such as MRI-guided focused ultrasound (MRgFUS).
 This article focuses primarily on what might be considered “pure” BCI and BMI techniques.
 Additionally, techniques that may be of great value in animal models but that are unlikely to be used in humans in the near future, such as optogenetics, are not reviewed here.

 The “technical aspects” portion of this article is divided into two sections: the first considering BCI and the second BMI.